cunger/100hoursofada/README.md

 ```

 * Expressions (e.g. `I = 0`) and statements (e.g. `I := 0;`) are distinct.
 That is, expressions are not valid statements.
-* Loop variables cannot be re-assigned.
+* Loop variables are constant within the loop body, i.e. cannot be re-assigned.
 * Execution of a branch in a `case` statement does not fall through to the next branch.

 ## 002